Data integrity is different from data quality. It reflects the accuracy of information over its lifecycle. Here’s what marketers should know.

 - Mistakes like data transfer errors and human errors compromise the integrity of data

-- 5 ways marketers can focus on data integrity:
+- 5 ways marketers can maintain integrity with accuracy and consistency:

 - Create a dedicated data quality team